 Well, today’s your lucky day!

-You can take advantage of this space, rent it out and actually earn cash on the side.
-Heck, you can even turn one space into a full-time, earning machine if you went with a rental agent.
+You can rent out this space and make some extra side cash.
+You can even turn this into a full-time earning machine if you go with a rental agent.

 This video will show you the simplest and fastest way to make money online today.
 Watch it for free right now.

-Interested?
-Read more for a comprehensive guide to renting out your house.
+Read on for a comprehensive guide to renting out your house.

 3 Options for Renting Out Your House